TIN vs ITIN: What Is the Difference?

 What is an ITIN?

-Non-U.S. residents with U.S. income
+Non-U.S. residents with U.S. source income

 Dependents or spouses of U.S. citizens or residents

-The ITIN helps individuals report income, claim refunds, and comply with U.S. tax laws, even if they are not eligible for Social Security benefits.
+The ITIN helps individuals report income, claim tax refunds, and comply with U.S. tax laws, even if they are not eligible for Social Security benefits.

-Full Form Taxpayer Identification Number Individual Taxpayer Identification Number
+| Full Form | Taxpayer Identification Number | Individual Taxpayer Identification Number |

-Purpose General tax identification For individuals not eligible for SSN
+| Primary Purpose | General tax identification for all taxpayers | For individuals not eligible for Social Security Number |

-Eligibility U.S. citizens, residents, and businesses Nonresidents or those without SSN eligibility
+| Eligibility | U.S. citizens, residents, and businesses | Nonresidents or those without SSN eligibility |

 We are IRS Certifying Acceptance Agents (CAA) and can assist you with the complete ITIN application process, including passport certification and tax return attachment.
+Our expertise ensures your application is processed correctly and efficiently.